GDPR and FinancialForce Services, Your Questions Answered

-FinancialForce Services are built on the Salesforce platform.
+FFinancialForce Services are built on the Salesforce platform.
 The Salesforce platform has data centers in the EU; however, Salesforce does not guarantee that personal data of FinancialForce’s customers (including its EU-based customers) will be stored exclusively in EU data centers.
 In addition, regardless of which data centres a customer’s data is stored in, the Salesforce platform may store in all data centres globally identifying information about customers users for the purposes of operating the FinancialForce Services, such as facilitating the login process and enabling FinancialForce to provide customer support.
-For more details, please see the FinancialForce Security, Privacy, and Architecture Documentation.
+For more details, please see the FinancialForce Trust and Compliance Documentation.

 Additionally, FinancialForce affiliates and subcontractors across all global regions may access customer personal data to provide support to customers.
-These entities and their locations are set out in the FinancialForce Security, Privacy, and Architecture Documentation.
+These entities and their locations are set out in the FinancialForce Trust and Compliance Documentation.
 Any such access for support purposes is subject to the customer’s electronic consent on a case-by-case basis.